Tongariro Alpine Crossing

 Avoid DOC Parking Restrictions

-Parking at Mangatepopo (the trail start) is strictly limited to 4 hours — far too short for the 6–8 hour hike.
+Parking at Mangatepopo (the starting point) is strictly limited to 4 hours , far too short for the 6–8 hour hike.
 Avoid stress, fines, and logistics issues by starting with a one-way shuttle.

 Comfortable End to a Big Day

-After a long, strenuous hike, walking just 900 meters to your parked car is a blessing.
-No more coordinating rides — just relax and go when you’re ready.
+After a long, strenuous hike, walking just 900 metres along a flat road to your parked car is a blessing!
+No more coordinating rides, no clock watching – just relax and go when you’re ready.

 Secure, Monitored Parking All Day